Get A Quote

 Shielded vs. Unshielded Fire Alarm Cable

 Fire alarm cabling has shielded and unshielded options.
-Choosing the incorrect model could raise the price of an electrical job outside the budget or cause electromagnetic interference problems.
-When to use cabling with or without shielding is one of the most important decisions when choosing parts for a fire alarm system.
+Choosing the incorrect model could raise the price of an electrical job beyond the budget or cause electromagnetic interference problems.
+Choosing whether to use cabling with or without shielding is one of the most important decisions when choosing parts for a fire alarm system.

 What Type of Cable Do You Use for Fire Alarms?

 Standard types of wiring or cabling do not suffice for fire alarms.
-With various fire alarm cable constructions, you’ll find different degrees of heat and melting protection.
-Options include power limited (PL) and non-power limited (NPL), but the latter is not as common.
+Various fire alarm cable constructions offer different degrees of heat and melting protection.
+Options include power-limited (PL) and non-power-limited (NPL), but the latter is less common.

-Power limited options connect to power supplies that limit the voltage and power going through the cabling.
+Power-limited options are connected to power supplies that limit the voltage and power going through the cabling.
 To comply with National Electrical Code (NEC) 760.121, the power supply used with PL fire alarms (PLFA) should be either a transformer or power supply specifically listed for use with PLFA or a class 3 design.
 When not using a separate power source, PL fire alarms must have their own branch circuit that does not have ground fault circuit interrupter (GFCI) or arc-fault circuit interrupter (AFCI) protection.

-Other categories of cabling include ones with applications as riser cable or in plenums.
-Fire power limited riser cable (FPLR) only moves between floors or up walls to connect fire alarms.
-This type of cable costs less than the type used in plenums, but it does not have approved use in areas exposed to environmental air, such as plenums.
+Other categories of cabling include ones with applications such as riser cables or plenums.
+Firepower-limited riser cable (FPLR) only moves between floors or up walls to connect fire alarms.
+This type of cable costs less than the type used in plenums, but it is not approved for use in areas exposed to environmental air.

-Cabling for use in plenums (FPLP) allows the installer to put it into air ducts, attics and other enclosed, horizontal spaces.
+Cabling for use in plenums (FPLP) allows the installer to install it in air ducts, attics, and other enclosed, horizontal spaces.
 The difference between FPLP and riser cable is the amount of insulation.
 In horizontal spaces, fire can more readily spread.
-Cabling used in these areas needs extra insulation to protect it from heat damage and melting than the type used in rising areas.
+The cabling used in these areas needs extra insulation to protect it from heat damage and melting than the type used in rising areas.

 Another consideration for fire alarm components is the size of the cabling and the number of conductors inside.
 These range from two conductors to eight and gauges from 22 to 18.
 Conductors inside the cabling are solid copper wires.
-While the NEC allows for either stranded or solid copper wires with PLFA circuits, you can more readily find solid conductors.
+While the NEC allows for either stranded or solid copper wires with PLFA circuits, solid conductors are more readily available.

 The last categorization of fire alarm cabling is shielded versus unshielded.
-The main difference between these options is whether it offers protection against electromagnetic interference (EMI).
+The main difference between these options is whether they offer protection against electromagnetic interference (EMI).

 What Are Shielded and Unshielded Cables?

-Shielded and unshielded are ways to describe different coatings on the exterior of cabling.
-While fire alarms can have these options, other types of cabling have them, too, such as signal and data cables.
-When needed, the shielding provides valuable protection from EMI that could impact connections, cause cross-talk between cables and reduce radiation from electromagnetic waves.
+Shielded and unshielded are terms for different coatings on the exterior of cabling.
+While fire alarms can have these options, other types of cabling, such as signal and data cables, also have them.
+When needed, the shielding provides valuable protection from EMI that could impact connections, cause cross-talk between cables, and reduce radiation from electromagnetic waves.

 Type of Shielding Used for Cabling